Sara Flower: Voice

 On 7 January 1843, Sara Flower made her anonymous London debut in an opera at Drury Lane as an all-but non-singing Felix (Pippo) to Sabilla Novello's Annette (the youngest daughter of music publisher Vincent Novello) in a hybrid Macready production of Rossini's opera La gazza ladra (The Thieving Magpie).
 A critic characterized the opera as "[L]ittle more than a melodrama with a few airs interspersed."
 A review of Sara's recitative introduction in a duet role with Annette in "Ebben, per mia memoria" reported her positive reception:

 Her notes were so exceedingly full and rich, her articulation so admirable, rare qualities in an English singer of recitative, that the audience were literally taken by surprise, and uttered loud and continuous applause, which was frequently reiterated as the very superior quality of her voice was exhibited in the course of the duet.

 The reviewer described her voice then as, "a mezzo-soprano of singular volume, with some excellent contralto notes, which she touches with firmness."
 The unusual review went beyond the norm of describing the voice and covered the reaction of an audience that cried out spontaneously over a few bars of recitative.

-Contemporary London's comment associated Flower's voice with that of Marietta Brambilla (1807–1875) as possessing a "contralto voice of [...] delicious voluptuous quality."
+Contemporary London's comment associated Flower's voice with that of Marietta Brambilla (1807–1875), possessing a "contralto voice of [...] delicious voluptuous quality."
 Six years later in Australia, Flower's voice was described as being "like one of those boy voices that one meets with once in one's life and remembers forever after, so clear, so full, and nervous, and of such volume and compass."